vfarcic/devops26/manuscript/02-intro.md

 INGRESS_DEP=nginx-ingress-controller
 ```

 Now we are finally ready to install Jenkins X into your existing Kubernetes cluster.
-Please make sure to remove `--ingress-*` arguments if you do not have a NGINX Ingress controller in your cluster and you want `jx` to install it.s
+Please make sure to remove `--ingress-*` arguments if you do not have a NGINX Ingress controller in your cluster and you want `jx` to install it.

 ```bash
 jx install \